Rachnerd/angular1workshop/README.md

 To be able to edit a client's properties, we have to toggle between normal visualization and properties in a form.
 ```
 Make it possible to toggle between normal mode and edit mode.
-While in edit mode, let the first and last name be in the form of inputfields.
+While in edit mode, show a form with 2 inputfields that are bound to the first and last name.
 ```

 Tips